Astronomers Devise Revolutionary Technique That Helps Spot New Planets By ‘Deleting’ Their Host Star

 — ScienceDaily (@ScienceDaily) June 18, 2018

-When the researchers looked for traces of water (H2O) and carbon monoxide (CO), which exist in the atmosphere of Beta Pictoris b, it made the exoplanet become visible and allowed the team to observe it directly, without the interference of light coming from its star.
+When the researchers looked for traces of water (H2O) and carbon monoxide (CO), which exist in the atmosphere of Beta Pictoris b, it made the exoplanet become visible and allowed the team to observe it directly without the interference of light coming from its star.

 Conversely, when the device began searching for methane (CH4) and ammonia (NH3), which are not present in the exoplanet’s atmospheric composition, Beta Pictoris b vanished from the field of vision since there was nothing to detect by the new technology.